Panjabi MC: Remixes and samples made by Panjabi MC in his songs

-Panjabi MC used "Planet Rock", a 1982 song by Afrika Bambaataa, for his release "Pyar Wich (Planet Rock Remix)", before the latter could record "Indian Planet Rock"; this version by British-born Indian Dj's was included on the 1998 album Legalised.
+Panjabi MC used "Planet Rock", a 1982 song by Afrika Bambaataa, for his release "Pyar Wich (Planet Rock Remix)", before the latter could record "Indian Planet Rock"; this version by British-born Indian DJs was included on the 1998 album Legalised.
 On Indian Timing, Panjabi MC used vocal samples from "Im Nin'alu", a 1984 song by Israeli singer Ofra Haza.
 On "Jatt Ho Giya Sharabee", a song released in 1998, Panjabi MC used the theme music from the television series Magnum, P.I..
 In "Mundian To Bach Ke", along with the subsequent remix version featuring Jay-Z "Beware of the Boys", the Dj used the bassline from the television series Knight Rider.
 Both the last two songs were on the album Legalised, released in 1998.

 Media use of Panjabi MC's songs

 The 1998 single "Jatt Ho Giya Sharabee", included later on the 2003 album Beware, was featured on the television show Heroes (episode 2, Don't Look Back, aired on October 2, 2006).
 The 2001 song "Yaaran Kollon Sikh Kuriye" was featured in the television show Wildboyz as a music video.
 In the same year, Panjabi MC made his Canadian premiere at the Payal Banquet Hall in Mississauga, Ontario.
 Deejay Ra hosted a TV special covering the event entitled "The Bhangramentary", which aired on the Asian Television Network (ATN).
 The 1998/2002 single "Mundian To Bach Ke" was featured in an episode of Queer as Folk television series and in the 2002 movie Bend It Like Beckham; it also was featured, in the remix version of "Mundian To Bach Ke" with Jay-Z, on the soundtrack of the 2021 BAFTA-nominated Netflix film The White Tiger.
 Panjabi MC has also appeared on Top of the Pops, from which the "Mundian To Bach Ke" videoclip began to appear on music channels around the world in heavy rotation.

 Together with Sukhwinder Singh and Sapna Awasthi, Panjabi MC remixed the popular song "Chaiyya Chaiyya" from the 1998 Bollywood film, Dil Se...
 This version played during opening and final credits for the 2006 Hollywood movie Inside Man.
-Their song "Land of Five Rivers" (the exact translation of Punjab, Panjabi MC's original land) was used as a theme song for the WWE wrestler The Great Khali, and featured on Voices: WWE The Music, Vol. 9.
+Their song "Land of Five Rivers" (the exact translation of Punjab) was used as a theme song for the WWE wrestler The Great Khali, and featured on Voices: WWE The Music, Vol. 9.